UBC-MDS/DSCI-532_2024_5_Estate_Track/reports/m1_proposal.md

 # DSCI-532_2024_5_HomeScope
 ## Motivation and Purpose:
-$Our role$: Data analytics team within a real estate development company.
+$Our role$: We are the data analytics team within a real estate development company.
-$Target audience$: Real estate investors, developers, market analysts, and urban planners.
+$Target audience$: Our dashboard is designed for real estate investors, developers, market analysts, and urban planners.

 ### Motivation
-In today's dynamic real estate landscape, the intricate interplay of various factors significantly impacts property values and market dynamics.
-Investors and developers are constantly seeking insights to navigate these complexities effectively.
-Understanding regional trends, demographic shifts, and economic indicators is essential for making strategic investment decisions.
+In today's dynamic real estate landscape, various factors significantly impact property values and market dynamics.
+Investors and developers seek insights to navigate these complexities effectively.
+Understanding regional trends, demographic shifts, and economic indicators is crucial for making strategic investment decisions.

 ### Purpose:
-Our dashboard serves as a powerful tool for real estate stakeholders by offering in-depth analysis of key variables driving property prices.
-Through detailed exploration of factors such as city-specific trends, property characteristics (number of beds and baths), population dynamics, and median family income, we provide nuanced insights that transcend surface-level observations.
+Our dashboard serves as a powerful tool for real estate stakeholders, offering in-depth analysis of key variables driving property prices.
+By exploring factors such as city-specific trends, property characteristics (number of beds and baths), population dynamics, and median family income, we provide nuanced insights that transcend surface-level observations.

 By harnessing the power of data visualization and analytics, our dashboard enables users to: